-The Company’s substantial licence portfolio provides considerable spread of risk and reward.
-Faroe has a very active drilling programme ahead and it currently has interests in six principal producing oil and gas fields in the UK and Norway, including interests in the Schooner and Ketch Gas fields and Blane Oil Field in the UK, and interests in the producing Njord, Brage and Ringhorne East Fields in Norway.
-Full year average economic production for 2015 is estimated to be between 9,5000 boepd and 10,5000 boepd.
+The Company’s substantial licence portfolio provides a considerable spread of risk and reward.
+Faroe has a very active drilling programme ahead and it currently has interests in six principal producing oil and gas fields in the UK and Norway, including interests in the Schooner and Ketch Gas fields and Blane Oil Field in the UK and interests in the producing Njord, Brage and Ringhorne East fields in Norway.
+Full year average production for 2016 is estimated to be between 7,000 boepd and 9,000 boepd.

-In November 2013 and March 2014 Faroe announced the Snilehorn and Pil discoveries in the Norwegian Sea in close proximity to the producing Njord and Hyme Fields and in April 2014 the Company announced the Solberg discovery in the Norwegian Sea.
-In July 2014 the Company announced the successful drilling of the Bue side-track well, and provided an update of the resource range for the Pil and Bue discoveries of between 80 and 200 mmboe (gross).
-More recently, in April 2015, the Company announced the Shango discovery in the Norwegian North Sea and in September 2015, the Boomerang well in the Norwegian Sea.
+In November 2013 and March 2014 Faroe announced the Snilehorn and Pil discoveries in the Norwegian Sea in close proximity to the producing Njord and Hyme fields.
+In July 2014 the Company announced the successful drilling of the Bue side-track well and provided an update of the resource range for the Pil and Bue discoveries of between 80 and 200 mmboe (gross).
+More recently, in 2015, the Company announced the Shango and Boomerang discoveries in the Norwegian North Sea.

 Norway operates a tax efficient system which incentivises exploration, through reimbursement of 78% of costs in the subsequent year.
-Faroe has built an extensive portfolio of high potential exploration licences in Norway which, together with its established UK west of Shetlands and North Sea positions provides the majority of prospects targeted by the Company’s sustainable four to five well per annum drilling programme.
+Faroe has built an extensive portfolio of high potential exploration licences in Norway which, together with its established UK North Sea positions provides the majority of prospects targeted by the Company’s sustainable exploration drilling programme.

 Faroe Petroleum is quoted on the AIM Market of London Stock Exchange.
-The Company is funded from cash reserves and cash flow, and has access to a $250m borrowing base facility, with a fully funded drilling programme through 2015.
+The Company is funded from cash reserves and cash flow and has access to a $225 million reserve base lending facility, with a fully funded committed drilling programme through 2016.
 Faroe has highly experienced technical teams who are leaders in the areas of seismic and geological interpretation, reservoir engineering and field development, focused on creating exceptional value for its shareholders.